Central Ontario Railway: Expansion to Coe Hill

 The opening of Central Ontario during the 19th Century was driven primarily by the discovery of a number of mineral deposits, notably gold and iron ore.
-As mines grew, principally in the area of Marmora and Madoc, a race formed between a series of railways companies who wanted to serve these markets.
+As mines grew, principally in the area of Marmora and Madoc, a race formed between a series of railways companies which wanted to serve these markets.
 Among the many claimants were the Victoria Railway (VicR) that ran through Lindsay, a combined rail and water route by the Cobourg and Peterborough Railway (C&P), and a potential extension of the Toronto and Nipissing Railway.
 None of these were well placed though, as they ran towards Toronto instead of east to the major markets and shipping routes.
 The only line that appeared to be well positioned was a proposed branch of the Grand Junction Railway (GJR) out of Belleville.
 Since the new mining areas were directly north of both Trenton and Belleville, the PERC was also in an ideal location as a starting point.

 William Coe of Madoc found iron ore deposits outside Brinklow and began looking for ways to commercialize the find.
 He contacted George William McMullen, a railway promoter in Chicago who had been born and raised in Picton.
 McMullen started looking for partners, and found Samuel Ritchey, a businessman from Ohio who was looking for new ventures.
 Rickey, McMullen and McMullen's brother J.B. bought the PECR in 1880 to serve as the basis for a rapid expansion.
 In 1881 the group purchased 70,000 acres of land for the mines, and transferred the deeds to the company.
 The group then petitioned the Ontario Legislature for the rights to rename the company and start construction northward, which was granted on 10 March 1882.
 The land deeds were transferred to the newly formed Coe Hill Mining Company, and the railway was renamed the Central Ontario Railway.

 The route was selected to take the line through several other mining areas, including Marmora, Deloro and Malone, before reaching Eldorado.
 The line reached Marmora in 1883 and the newly formed Coe Hill in 1884.
 The first load of ore left the station on 2 June 1884, but when the samples reached Cleveland for analysis the results showed that the ore was too low grade to be useful for mining, leaving the company on the verge of bankruptcy.